javiercanadillas/iot-ubuntu-devel/Readme.md

 vagrant up
 ```

+If you what more details on how to use this newly built VM image, [read this article in Cañadillas's Docs](http://localhost:8000/iot/IoT_Devices_Lab_Series-1/).

 ## Installed software

 For details on what's installed in the image, please read the project's `Vagrantfile` and the linked scripts.